 A triple feedback loop is used between the output transformer and the input of the phase splitter.
 The low and high cut loops reduce the sub-sonic and ultra-sonic gain, eliminating any tendencies to oscillate and generate radio frequencies (RF).
 While experimenting with the circuit, some nearly dead power tubes were used, the tubes tended to oscillate when biased to a useful setting.
 These additions reduced that problem and improved the sound, RF superimposed on audio does not sound good and wastes useful audio power.

-An earlier version (obsolete) of this amp used a different anti-resonance feedback (ARF) loop that consisted of a 300 ohm resistor, a series-wired modem transformer and a 1.32uF stack of capacitors that was tuned to cancel the speaker resonance.
-When feeding a purely resistive load, the amplifier has a fairly flat frequency response.
-The low-cut/high-cut feedback loop eliminates the need to tune the amp for individual speakers.
+An earlier (obsolete) version of this amp used a resonance-cancelling feedback loop that I called the anti-resonance feedback (ARF) circuit.
+It consisted of a 300 ohm resistor, a series-wired modem transformer and a 1.32uF stack of capacitors that was tuned to cancel the speaker resonance.
+The problem with the ARF circuit was that it had to be tuned to match an individual speaker type.

 The 6HU6 eye tube circuit gets its control signal from speaker side of the output transformer.
 The signal is rectified, low-passed and sent to the tube's control grid.
 The 10M bias resistor causes the tube's display to open further when the volume is low.
 The 5K trimmer should be adjusted so that the eye tube display closes completely when the amp is played at maximum power.